Penal Code 261.5 PC - Statutory Rape Laws in California

 What Are the Related Crimes?

-Penal Code 288 PC lewd acts with a minor child involves touching the genitals, buttocks, or breasts of someone under the age of 14 for sexual gratification.
+Penal Code 288 PC lewd acts with a minor child involve touching the genitals, buttocks, or breasts of someone under 14 for sexual gratification.
 Sometimes, prosecutors will add this charge to statutory rape if they want the defendant to register as a sex offender.

 Penal Code 647.6 PC defines annoying or molesting a child.
 Penal Code 289 PC defines the crime of sexual penetration with a foreign object.

 Penal Code 261 PC rape is always a felony as it involves forced sexual activity without the victim's consent, regardless of age.
-If sex with a minor was accomplished by force, prosecutors could file rape charges in addition to statutory rape.
+If sex with a minor was accomplished by force, prosecutors could file rape charges and statutory rape.
 Penal Code 220 PC defines the crime of assault with the intent to commit a felony.

 What Are the Defenses for PC 261.5?